 This type of knitting needle comes with its own drawbacks, too.
 The detachable part of the needle shaft can feel unusual if you’re used to traditional needles, and some people find this off-putting.
 There’s always the risk that they’ll fall apart, too.

 If you’re not certain you’ll need an entire set, purchasing the pieces individually might make more sense for you.
-If you are, we recommend the Cocobolo Interchangeable Needle and Case Set.
+If you are, we recommend the Sunstruck Interchangeable Circular Needle Set.

 Cable Knitting Needles